theotchlx/theotchlx/src/pages/contributions/hardy.md

 Hardy is a Bundle Protocol implementation strongly optimized for running on the Cloud, and designed with assumptions of high-throughput connectivity on hyperscaler infrastructures.
 It implements the Bundle Protocol version 7 and the TCPCLv4.

-Rick Taylor is a DTN expert and the sole developer and maintainer of Hardy.
+Rick Taylor is a DTN expert and currently the sole developer and maintainer of Hardy.

 Hardy follows a very modular design that makes understanding the codebase, and contributing easier.